 Bristol and South Gloucestershire Young Carers work with families and give one-to-one support to individual young carers.
 They also provide social activities and outings, and work with professionals and agencies.
-Click here to visit their website or call 0117 939 2562.
+Visit their website or call 0117 939 2562.

 Be aware that the school also runs its own Young Carers support.
 Click here for more information.

 Survive is a service which offers practical and emotional support, accommodation, information and education for women, children and young people who are experiencing or have experienced domestic violence and abuse.
-Click here to visit the website.
+Visit the website.

 Survive also has a dedicated children’s and young people’s service - Back on Track - which offers confidential support groups to young people aged 11-17 and children aged 7-11 who have been affected by abuse or violence in their home.

-If you have any questions about your sexuality click here to visit the Stonewall website.
+If you have any questions about your sexuality visit the Stonewall website.

 Everyone has situations in their lives which cause them stress.
 For example, relationships, poor housing, health problems, any kind of change, loneliness, isolation, financial issues.
 The following are places where you can get advice and support:

-SANE – can help you answer questions about your emotional well-being.
-Click here to visit the website or call 0845 767 8000 (local rate).
+- SANE – can help you answer questions about your emotional well-being.
+Visit the website or call 0845 767 8000 (local rate).

-Young Minds – for parents and professionals with concerns about mental health of a young person.
-Call free on 0808 8025544 or click here to visit the website.
+- Young Minds – for parents and professionals with concerns about mental health of a young person.
+Call free on 0808 8025544 or click visit the website.

 Drink Aware is an independent charity with the sole purpose of providing people with information about alcohol and its effects.
 The aim is to dispel the myths and present the honest facts in order that people can make an informed choice about drinking for themselves.